-During the 2021/22 year 280 employees received training in the revised Code.
-In 2022/23 face to face training for all front-line staff in operational areas will be delivered, following the relaxation of Covid restrictions.
+During the 2021/22 year 258 employees received training in the revised Code.
+In 2022/23 face to face training for all front-line staff in operational areas was delivered.

 When new employees commence employment with the Council the Code of Conduct is sent out with their Main Statement of Terms and Conditions.
 Employees are asked to confirm, in writing, that they have received and read a copy of the Code.
 Job Descriptions within Council also require employees as part of their duties and responsibilities to adhere to the Code of Conduct for Local Government Officers.